bohendo/blog-content/philosophy/what-is-true.md

 We could claim that all of them are true, but some seem more true than others.
 Or, at least, some are true in different contexts than others.

-I propose we can divide The Truth into three distinct layers:
+I propose we can divide The Truth into a few distinct categories:
  1. My subjective reality
  2. Objective reality
+ 3. My subjective simulation of objective reality
- 2. Our Subjective reality
+ 4. Our Subjective reality

 ## My subjective Truth